jpculp/bottlerocket/sources/hyper-proxy-shim/README.md

 features entirely.
 The supported list of configurations is:

 1. No TLS support (`default-features = false`)
-2. TLS support via `native-tls` to link against the operating system's native TLS implementation (default)
+2. TLS support via `rustls` (default)
-3. TLS support via `rustls` (`default-features = false, features = ["rustls"]`)
-4. TLS support via `rustls`, using a statically-compiled set of CA certificates to bypass the operating system's default store (`default-features = false, features = ["rustls-webpki"]`)
+3. TLS support via `rustls`, using a statically-compiled set of CA certificates to bypass the operating system's default store (`default-features = false, features = ["rustls-webpki"]`)

 ## Credits